Kansas killing, abduction suspect living in US illegally

 - Boeing goes outside for new Commercial Airplanes CEO

-Now if Sedgwick County gets a request a hold on an inmate, jail officials call the agency about 2 to 3 hours before that person is released, and tell ICE “if you want them come get them,” Dietzman said.
+Now if Sedgwick County gets a request to hold an inmate, jail officials call the agency about 2 to 3 hours before that person is released, and tell ICE “if you want them come get them,” Dietzman said.

 ICE said it asked the Dallas jail to detain Sesmas following her recent arrest.